Tired of learning Japanese with textbooks?

 Read on to find out how to milk your favorite anime shows for their language-learning content, followed by 17 awesome anime perfect for learning Japanese!

 Anyone who’s ever tried to learn Japanese through anime knows that this can be a bit tricky.
 You need to find the right streaming site for each anime that you’re trying to watch, and all your favorite anime shows aren’t always in the same place.

 If you want to buy a DVD version of your anime, the challenge grows—you have to find discs that are compatible with your DVD player in the United States, and the seller has to actually be willing to ship them to your faraway address.

 Japanese is an honorific language with different ways of speaking.
-Think about it this way: you speak differently with your superiors at work than your do with close friends and family, right?
+Think about it this way: You speak differently with your superiors at work than your do with close friends and family, right?

-You have to change the way you speak to someone depending on your relationship, but it transcends the straightforward distinction between formal and casual; your language will change between talking to a friend, family member, work colleague, manager, or customer.
+You have to change the way you speak to someone depending on your relationship, but it transcends the straightforward distinction between formal and casual.
+Your language will change between talking to a friend, family member, work colleague, manager or customer.